Rosemary Daniels: Storylines

-In 2010, Diana Marshall (Jane Badler) arrives in Erinsborough to check up on Paul on behalf of the Daniels Corporation.
+Five years later, Diana Marshall (Jane Badler) arrives in Erinsborough to check up on Paul on behalf of the Daniels Corporation.
 A few days later, Diana sets up a video conference on her laptop with Rosemary, who is in New York.
 Diana tells Rosemary that she has evidence that Paul has been embezzling money from Lassiter's into Pirate Net.
 Diana suggests that they remove Paul from the business, but Rosemary tells her that could reflect badly on the company.
 She suggests that Paul was probably just fixing a temporary cash flow problem.
 Rosemary tells Diana to wait and to keep her updated.
 A few weeks later, Diana calls Rosemary again and tells her that she has secured a deal to sell PirateNet.
 She tells Rosemary that she has done the deal to protect Paul and Rosemary tells her that she is grateful.
 Diana then tells Rosemary that she thinks it is important that she stays on, but Rosemary tells her she will book her a flight home.
 Paul tells Rosemary about his marriage problems over the phone and she lets him take six months away from Lassiter's.
 Rosemary tells Paul that she will let Diana stay on, but Paul tells her he has arranged for Declan Napier (Erin Mullally) to run the business.
 Paul sets up a video call with Rosemary and tells her that Diana is planning something.
 Rosemary says that Diana should be on her way home and that she sent her to help.
 Rosemary reveals that she knows about Paul's embezzlement, shocking him.
 Paul tells her that he thinks Diana is going to stage a coup, and Rosemary says that they must act fast.
 Paul later reveals to Diana that Rosemary has fired her.
+Fifteen years later, Paul tells his son Leo Tanaka (Tim Kano) that his sister, Lucy Robinson (Melissa Bell) has informed him that Rosemary has died.